Contact

 My interest in Ayurveda was awakened as a tourist in Kerala in 1999, where I visited a very old doctor in a sleepy backstreet.
 He asked no questions but held my wrist and read my pulse.
 To say I was amazed by what he could tell from my pulse is an understatement and I made a commitment to study Ayurveda in the future.
 It was a very moving experience as he also ready my friend’s pulse and correctly said she had cancer, and correctly indicated the area of the body, but that there were no longer any cancer cells in her body.
 This has turned out to be true as she has been in remission ever since.

-It took a few years more but I eventually gained a First Class BSc Hons in Ayurveda with Manipal University.
+It took a few years more but I eventually studied Ayurveda with Manipal University.
 I have also undertaken further training in clinics in India (Alvas Ayurveda Hospita and Dr Marda in Pune) and the UK (Ayuseva Clinic, Brighton).
 I am a full member of the UK’s Ayurvedic Practitioner’s Association (APA).
 I am truly indebted to all my teachers along the way, and indeed future teachers as Ayurveda is a lifelong journey.
-But most especially to the old vaidya (doctor) in the Keralan backwater, whose name I do not know.
+I have especially enjoyed studying with Dr Vasant Lad (pictured taking my pulse) and Sascha and Rebecca Kriese of Ayuseva, who have been instrumental in me setting up my practice.
+Though I’m most especially grateful to the old vaidya (doctor) in the Keralan backwater, whose name I do not know.